kanekos99/blog/src/posts/2025-12-05-Blog-Dev-Log-1.md

     <p class="post-img-caption">image caption</p>
 </div>
 ```
-Instead of having to copy and paste this chunk around every time, I created what is known as a shortcode in 11ty, which is basically way to create a shortened version of that code block.
+Instead of having to copy and paste this chunk around every time, I created what is known as a shortcode in 11ty, which is basically a way to create a shortened version of that code block.

 So now, all I have to add in the Markdown file itself is this: